 What is torque, and why should we care?
-Torque is a set fastener tightening value commonly referred to as “torque value.”
-And the reason we care about torque is that engineers have rigorously tested our vehicle’s fasteners breaking points, which allows them to set the optimum value for all the fasteners on our vehicle.
+Torque is a set fastener tightening value commonly called “torque value.”
+And we care about torque because engineers have rigorously tested our vehicle’s fasteners breaking points, which allows them to set the optimum value for all the fasteners on our vehicle.

-To set a fastener’s torque, a specialized tool known as a torque wrench is used.
+A specialized tool known as a torque wrench is used to set a fastener’s torque.
 The torque wrench is adjustable and may be set to any one of a range of torque values to suit the job at hand.

 - Setting a torque wrench